flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 ## Failure Generator

+-- TODO --

+- Add short overview here
+- add images of each page on the failures page
+- consider moving this back into the regular EFB page

 ### Altitude Failure Generator

 This generator triggers a set of failures among the selected failure pool when the airplane reaches a random altitude set between the specified minimum and maximum altitude.